dgaydukov/cert-aws/sa/README.md

     Matcher:
         HttpCode: 200-299
 ```
+* try glacier select to csv archive
+* add cf template for iam database authentication (then go to public ec2 and try to access db with both regular username/password and iam token)
+* create cf template with dynamodb vpc endpoint and access dynamodb from ec2 in private subnet (add auto scaling to dynamoDb)
+* rewrite template comments to multi-line description https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-description-structure.html
+* connect 2 vpc with privatelink (access ec2 from one vpc from another)
+* ELB access logs store to s3 => trigger lambda to process logs and put them into elasticsearch
 * create custom vpn server in ec2 and try to connect to it (do both use oepnvpn server ami and any ami (OpenVPN Access Server from marketplace which is free tier, in this case you should configure it through browser admin panel) + manually configure openvpn server)
 * vpc endpoint service (add ec2 (with basic httpd service)+NLB and share it to vpc from another region)
 * route 53 resolver